2013 Hawija clashes: Aftermath

 At least 16 people were killed and 46 wounded in scattered attacks across the country on 30 April, though most of them appeared to be small bombings, rather than the heavy clashes with security forces that rocked Iraq in the previous week.
 Three bombings took place in Baghdad, including one at a Sunni mosque, killing a total of 7 civilians and injuring 27 others.
 A suicide bomber killed 2 and injured 5 others in Sulaiman Bek, while a protest organizer was assassinated in Haditha.
 Roadside blasts occurred in Mosul, Baqubah, Baiji, Zaidan and Kirkuk, killing a total of 5 people - two policemen, two Peshmerga troops, and a civilian.
 At least eleven others were injured in these incidents.
-Gunmen killed a civilian in Taji and injured three soldiers in Qayara.
+Gunmen killed a civilian in Taji and injured three soldiers in Qayyarah.
 Meanwhile, the Iraqi government announced the temporary closure of the Karameh Border Crossing with Jordan near Trebil due to ongoing security concerns in the western Anbar Governorate.
 The border point is seen as a vital economic interest of the province, and the move was expected to have a significant impact on businesses and markets.